Steeff0/steeff0.github.io/pages/about.md

 permalink: /about/
 ---

 Well, something about me.
 Let me think.
 My name is Steven Gerritsen and come from the netherlands.
-During the day I am working as a software developer and in the evening I spend time with my fiance or play a computer game.
+During the day I am working as a software developer and in the evening I spend time with my wife or play a computer game.
 Concerning Software, I am most comfortable in *Java* and *PHP*, and am mostly working in a web environment.
 As a web developer I mostly develop web services, web applications and do some frontend work.
 The work is mostly done as a *DevOps* capacity in a *Scrum* team.
 Besides developing software, I like to

 ## Work experience
 Currently I work for [Capgemini][capgemini], active consulting, technology services and digital transformation.
 There I work for different clients helping them with their software development.